 Use the Curve Selector to plot change in mass (∆M) versus charge as shown in Figure 6.

 Echem Analyst uses the calibration factor entered into Resonator software, along with the electroactive area, to calculate the mass.
 The slope of the line, after performing a second linear fit, for the deposition is –347.6 µg/C. The molar mass of the Cu2+ can be calculated using the equation

 where F and n are as described previously.
 In this instance the molar mass was calculated to be 67.1 g/mol.

 The purpose of this application note was to show how a calibration factor can be calculated for any given crystal.
 This application note also showed how to calculate the molar mass of a mobile species if the calibration factor of the crystal is known.

-The eQCM 10M is shipped with the Gamry Resonator Software, Gamry Echem Analyst Software, a Quick Start Guide, a Hardware Operator’s Manual (CD), a Software Operator’s Manual (CD), one EQCM cell, one AC Power Adapter, one USB interface cable, one BNC cable, one potentiostat interface cable, and 5 Au-coated quartz crystals (5 MHz).
+The eQCM 10M is shipped with the Gamry Instruments Resonator software, Gamry Echem Analyst software, a Quick Start Guide, a Hardware Operator’s Manual (CD), a Software Operator’s Manual (CD), one EQCM cell, one AC Power Adapter, one USB interface cable, one BNC cable, one potentiostat interface cable, and 5 Au-coated quartz crystals (5 MHz).

 The eQCM 10M is protected by a two-year factory service warranty.

 The eQCM 10M must be connected to a computer with a Gamry Instruments potentiostat and a Physical Electrochemistry software license for incorporation and combination of QCM and potentiostat data into Echem Analyst.
 Microsoft® Windows® 7 or higher is required.